 Playful chamber opera about the waiting souls of purgatory.

 Bad Dante Bad English Bad Opera is a new version of Dante's classic Purgatory from The Divine Comedy.
-The strict verse form from the original Italian version has been maintained, but the text has been rewritten into anti-academic "street language" English.
+The strict verse form from the original Italian version has been transferred to the music's rythm, and the text has been rewritten into anti-academic "street language" English.

 From a stripped-down stage, four singers / actors and three string players present the first nine cantos of Purgatory: Antepurgatorio.
 Here, in transit between hell and paradise, Dante meets the souls who are waiting to atone for their sins.
 Human emotions such as imperfection, justice, confusion, and tolerance are explored in a smart, refreshing, and humorous way.